Duality and $\chi^<$-Boundedness of Ordered Graphs: -boundedness of Ordered Graphs

 \end{proof}

-As mentioned before, this then answers the analogy of the Gya\'rfa\'s–Sumner conjecture for $\chi$-boundedness of ordered graphs, with replacing the forbidden structures (of a tree and clique) in the original conjecture (with our four graph classes).
+This then implies the analogy of the Gy\'arf\'as–Sumner conjecture for $\chi^<$-boundedness of ordered graphs, with replacing the forbidden structures (of a tree and clique for unordered graphs) in the original conjecture with our four graph classes.